saekizm/fafel-lang/technical_manual/tech_specs.md

 Once we have successfully typechecked the file, we then move onto `Codegen.hs`.
 The code generator file takes in the AST and performs the translation to Yul code.
 Again, we use a symbol table to store any relevant data we need to refer back to when generating the Yul code.

 From here, we use the `solc` compiler to translate this Yul IR to bytecode.

+#### Yul

+Yul is a useful intermediate language that is compiled to bytecode for backends.
+Yul is commonly used in the Ethereum network and is used to write smart contracts on the EVM.
+The language is low-level, similar to assembly language.
+Yul aims to be readable, easy to understand, and provides straightforward translation to bytecode.
+Making it suitable for low-level utility on the EVM, Yul translates into EVM bytecode and is then executed on the EVM.
+This provides developers with an efficient tool to write smart contracts on the Ethereum network.

 #### AST